Private School Teacher: Education Requirements, Salary and Career Info

 Private School Teacher Education Requirements

 Private school teachers design and teach K-12 curricula according to specific school requirements.
 Private school educators can teach K-12 classes in a variety of settings, including faith-based schools, college prep academies or boarding schools.
-They may also work in schools with a specific teaching philosophy, such as Montessori or Waldorf schools.
+Some work in schools with a specific teaching philosophy, such as Montessori or Waldorf schools.

-Some private schools may require a state teacher license or other specialized certification.
-For example, certain private Catholic schools require a 2-year course of study focused on principles of Catholic education, completion of a teaching internship and practice of the Catholic faith before one can earn a certification to teach in Catholic schools.
+Some private schools require a state teacher license or other specialized certification.
+Certain private Catholic schools require a 2-year course of study focused on principles of Catholic education, completion of a teaching internship and practice of the Catholic faith before one can earn a certification to teach in Catholic schools.
 Schools with specific philosophies, such as Waldorf or Montessori schools, also require additional Waldorf or Montessori teacher education and training.
-It is important to research the private school of interest to determine whether a particular degree, certification or training will be required.
+It is important to research the private school of interest to determine whether a particular degree, certification or training is required.

 Private School Teacher Salary and Career Info